kumahq/kuma/docs/cmd/kumactl/HELP.md

   kumactl config control-planes add [flags]

 Flags:
-      --address string   URL of the Control Plane API Server (required) -h, --help             help for add
+      --address string                       URL of the Control Plane API Server (required) --dataplane-token-client-cert string   Path to certificate of a client that is authorized to use Dataplane Token Server --dataplane-token-client-key string    Path to certificate key of a client that is authorized to use Dataplane Token Server
+  -h, --help                                 help for add
       --name string                          reference name for the Control Plane (required) --overwrite                            overwrite existing Control Plane with the same reference name

 Global Flags:
       --config-file string   path to the configuration file to use